sermon: Self-Government and Responsibility (Part Two)

 Given 06-Feb-93; 73 minutes

+We ministers are always looking for ways to present a subject from a somewhat different angle, so that insight can be given that might otherwise slip by us.
 We are going to be looking at a subject today that I originally prepared as a pre-Passover self examination sermon, but when I looked at my notes after last week's sermon, I felt that there was a direct tie-in to this sermon in a number of statements that I made in that sermon.

-I said in that sermon, which was about self-government, that the operation of God's government absolutely depends on each person governing himself; to never go beyond the authority God has given him.
+I said in that sermon, which was about self-government, that the operation of God's government absolutely depends on each person governing himself never to go beyond the authority God has given him.
 But this is where the rub comes in because human nature always wants to go beyond what God has given him and take more, just like the benefactors that Jesus spoke of there in the book of Luke.
 Just like Adam and Eve did in the Garden of Eden, God said, "You can have all of the trees in the Garden except this one."
 But human nature being what it is, they wanted that one too and so they stepped beyond the bounds of the authority that God gave them, did not live within their responsibility, and they sinned.

 This is why there is so much chaos on earth.
 This is why there is so much chaos in families—neither husband nor wife are willing to live within their roles that God designed us for because human nature wants to go beyond.
-In the business world the employer, wants to go beyond his responsibility, and the employee wants to go beyond his and he will go on strike in order to get what he wants.
+In the business world, the employer wants to go beyond his responsibility, and the employee wants to go beyond his and he will go on strike in order to get what he wants.
 In religion, if people do not like the way the minister is doing the work, well they just up and leave, whether the doctrines are correct or not.
 Mankind is doing immense damage to the environment, that is, to the earth, because we are unwilling to live within the natural limits of law.

 What does this produce?
 It produces bondage to an intense series, or measure, of marital conflict, childrearing problems, and of course then divorce.
 There are all kinds of instability in the economic and job market and we have defiled the earth and it is getting to the place where we are closer and closer to the place where the earth is going to vomit us out.
 This is the terminology the Bible uses to indicate that the earth or the land will simply no longer support life and so the people have to leave it in order for the earth to repair itself.
 So when the people leave, the land has succeeded in vomiting us out.
 It has been caused to vomit us out because we are unwilling to live within natural law.
 Because we have gone beyond the limits of what the earth can take and so the earth then reacts to our excesses.